secretchaingirl/secret-contracts-guide/README.md

 3. Listed the keys/accounts

-This process is similar to `discovery init` and `discovery start` and may be streamlined in the future.
+This process is similar to the old `discovery init` and `discovery start` and may be streamlined in the future.